MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 with HTML5 to create UI components to visualize and interact with data.

-All regional Discovery enpoints and the Discovery APIs in the Organization SDK are deprecated
+All regional Discovery endpoints and the Discovery APIs in the Organization SDK are deprecated
 ----------------------------------

 Effective December 1, 2019, the [Discovery APIs](powerapps/developer/common-data-service/org-service/discovery-service) in the Organization SDK are deprecated along with the regional discovery Web API endpoints.
 Moving forward customers should transition to using the global [Discovery Web API](powerapps/developer/common-data-service/webapi/discover-url-organization-web-api) endpoint.
 Microsoft will continue to provide support, security and other critical updates to the Organization SDK Discovery APIs and regions Discovery endpoints until December 1, 2020 but won't release any additional functionality beyond what has already been announced.